-Students from the EU are not required to obtain a student visa to study in Switzerland, although they still need to provide the same documentation in order to study in the country.
+Students from the European Union are not required to obtain a student visa to study in Switzerland, although they still need to provide the same documentation in order to study in the country.

-Before applying for your student visa you need to have an acceptance letter from the university of your choice, which is no easy feat as Switzerland has some of the best universities in the world.
+Students need to have an acceptance letter from the university of their choice before they can apply for their student visa, which is no easy feat as Switzerland has some of the best universities in the world.

-Once you have this then you need to apply for either a C-visa which allows you to stay in Switzerland for up to 3 months and is ideal for short courses; or a D-visa which is for courses which last longer than 3 months.
+Once you are accepted to the university of your dreams, you have two options.
+You can either apply for a C-visa, which allows you to stay in Switzerland for up to 3 months and is ideal for short courses; or a D-visa, which is for courses that last longer than 3 months.

 When your acceptance letter comes through you will need to speak to the Swiss consulate in your country to begin the visa application process.
 This should be done promptly as processing time for a D-visa is up to 10 weeks.

-The documentation needed for your visa application includes the acceptance letter along with proof of payment of application and tuition fees; a confirmation statement that you will leave Switzerland upon completion of your studies, proof of means of financial support along with a valid passport and up to date CV.
+The documentation needed for your visa application includes the acceptance letter along with proof of payment of the application as well as the tuition fees; a confirmation statement that you will leave Switzerland upon completion of your studies, proof of means of financial support along with a valid passport and up to date Curriculum Vitae.

 There is the option of a private accommodation option which is popular with students in Switzerland who want to live together off-campus, although prices for this accommodation is significantly higher than accommodation through the university.